empyreuma/bigint.lua/README.md

     same sign as the dividend, as per C standard

 TODO:
+* bigint.eval - Evaluate an expression, following the order of operations
-* bigint.extra library to extend the standard bigint library with extra things like pseudorandom number generation
+* bigint-extra.lua library to extend the standard bigint library with extra things like pseudorandom number generation

 For more detailed documentation, see bigint.lua.
 The operations appear in the order that they are listed above.